All Episodes

 We had a jury verdict in that case.

-You have the President rushing to judgment in the case of Ferguson.
+You have the president rushing to judgment in the case of Ferguson.

-We have Michael Brown robbing a store, intimidating a clerk, black eye witnesses pointing out that he fought the cop for his gun while the cop was in the car.
+Black eyewitnesses pointing out that he fought the cop for his gun while the cop was in the car.

-That's where the first shot went off, and that Michael Brown charged at the officer.
+And that Michael Brown charged at the officer.

-But here's some of what the President has said.
+But here's some of what the president has said.

-Number one, any of us would be pretty angry.
+I think it's fair to say, number one, any of us would be pretty angry.

-And that is a simmering distrust uh that exists between too many police departments and too many communities of color.
+And that is a simmering distrust that exists between too many police departments and too many communities of color.

-We've heard stories of some of these young men uh being stopped and put on the ground by police for no reason.
+We've heard stories of some of these young men being stopped and put on the ground by police for no reason.

 And we have to close the justice gap.